 Ramsey tells readers, “You cannot beat the credit card companies,” but that’s not true.
 Just pay your bill off in full at the end of the month, and the credit card company will make no money off interest, no matter what interest rate they charge.

 And the good use of credit builds an excellent credit score which will be invaluable if you want to buy a house, get the lowest rate mortgage, pay less for car insurance, etc. There is no downside to having a great credit score if you manage your finances well.

 But Ramsey seems to think other issues in life do not need such aggressive action or blanket elimination, like gun control.

 So if people should have a right to bear arms, and I’m not saying they shouldn’t, and I’m assuming they can do it responsibly, then why can’t people bear credit cards with equal responsibility?

-Let me put this into a different light.
-What if we took Dave’s words and instead substituted a gun related word instead for credit card, would it becomes a message that would alarm his followers.
+Let me put this in a different light.
+What if we took Dave’s words and substituted a gun-related word instead of for a credit card?
+Would it become a message that would alarm his followers?

 From Dave’s Page The Truth About Credit Card Debt